akoeb/mailbridge/README.md

   "cleanupInterval": 10,
   "tarpitInterval" : 10</pre>

+* port : the port this application listens on.
-* host: the SMTP host to connect to
+* smtpHost: the SMTP host to connect to
-* port: the SMTP port to be used
+* smtpPort: the SMTP port to be used
-* authUser: the Username part of the SMTP Authentication
+* smtpAuthUser: the Username part of the SMTP Authentication
-* authPassword: Password for the SMTP authentication
+* smtpAuthPassword: Password for the SMTP authentication
 * recipients: Map of arbitrary IDs to email addresses.
 The form will need to provide the defined ID, the application replaces that by the referring email address
 * lifetime: lifetime of a token in seconds, after this time a new token will expire
 * cleanupInterval: interval in seconds how often a cleanup run will delete expired tokens